 *A Grade II and III tear can be distinguished clinically on medial stress testing; Grade II is lax in 30 degrees of knee flexion but solid in full extension, whereas Grade III is lax in both these positions.

-In the acutely swollen knee following trauma, the main differentials to consider include fractures, meniscal injury, and collateral ligament tears.
+In the acutely swollen knee following trauma, the main differentials to consider include fractures, meniscal injury, and multi-ligament tears (particularly MCL & ACL).